skipdaily/leakdetection/README.md

 - CSS3 with Tailwind CSS
 - JavaScript (vanilla)
 - Node.js and Express for the server
-- Supabase for database storage
-- EmailJS as a fallback for form submission
+- EmailJS for form submission notifications
-- Nodemailer for email notifications
+- Local JSON storage for form submissions
 - Responsive Design

 ## Pages